uchicago-cs/cmsc22000/website/content/project/design-1.md

 **Due:** Wednesday, April 22nd, 8pm

+**NOTE:** The late submission policy for labs does not apply to this assignment.
+We will be discussing this design in class on Friday, April 24th, and need all submissions ready by then.

 You have recently joined a software company that is developing an exciting new game: The Boardmaster 3000!
 This game will allow users to play a variety of two-player board games, all of which can be played on a square [chessboard](https://en.wikipedia.org/wiki/Chessboard) (like [chess](https://en.wikipedia.org/wiki/Chess), [checkers](https://en.wikipedia.org/wiki/Draughts), and some [variants of chess](https://en.wikipedia.org/wiki/List_of_chess_variants)) However, we are following an incremental software development model, so we are going to start by supporting only chess.
 This will give us a chance to get some initial feedback on the Boardmaster 3000 before we move on to supporting other games.

 What’s that you say?
 There’s a lot of chess games out there already?
 Ah, but the Boardmaster 3000 will feature a state-of-the-art multiplatform VR interface with AI adversaries powered by sophisticated Deep Learning algorithms!
 Also, you can bet on games using our own cryptocurrency, Boardcoin!